VET Program Approval and Maintenance Procedure

 G. Program delivery must be approved by Course Approval Committee Federation Course Approval Committee

-1. Notification of approval to be reviewed by Quality Assurance Services prior to being forwarded to the Curriculum Committee
+1. Notification of approval to be reviewed by Strategic Regulatory Services prior to being forwarded to the Curriculum Committee

-H. Submit the completed application documentation to Quality Assurance Services for review prior to submission to the Curriculum Committee for approval.
-Federation Course Approval Committee Executive Officer / Quality Assurance Services
+H. Submit the completed application documentation to Strategic Regulatory Services for review prior to submission to the Curriculum Committee for approval.
+Federation Course Approval Committee Executive Officer / Strategic Regulatory Services

-1. Quality Assurance Services will review the application documentation to ensure that it meets all necessary regulatory requirements prior to it being presented to the Curriculum Committee.
+1. Strategic Regulatory Services will review the application documentation to ensure that it meets all necessary regulatory requirements prior to it being presented to the Curriculum Committee.

-2. If documentation is compliant, Quality Assurance Services will notify Federation TAFE Compliance, Program Manager and Curriculum Quality Leader and provide a memo for the Curriculum Committee.
+2. If documentation is compliant, Strategic Regulatory Services will notify Federation TAFE Compliance, Program Manager and provide a memo for the Curriculum Committee.

-3. If documentation is non-compliant, Quality Assurance Services will notify Federation TAFE Compliance, Program Manager and Curriculum Quality Leader and provide a memo outlining the issues that require rectification prior to the documentation being resubmitted for consideration.
+3. If documentation is non-compliant, Strategic Regulatory Services will notify Federation TAFE Compliance, Program Manager and provide a memo outlining the issues that require rectification prior to the documentation being resubmitted for consideration.

-4. Any non-compliant application documentation must be resubmitted with rectifications to Quality Assurance Services.
+4. Any non-compliant application documentation must be resubmitted with rectifications to Strategic Regulatory Services.

-5. Prior to submitting to Curriculum Committee, documentation must be compliant and any recommendations from Quality Assurance Services incorporated.
+5. Prior to submitting to Curriculum Committee, documentation must be compliant and any recommendations from Strategic Regulatory Services incorporated.

 I. Curriculum Committee to consider application.
 Curriculum Committee Executive Officer